Confidence set for mixture order selection: Numerical examples

 \section{Numerical examples}

-To empirically evaluate the finite-sample performance of the proposed approach, we generate $n$ i.i.d. samples from univariate Gaussian mixture densities employed in \citet{Casa2020EJS}.
-The density curves are illustrated in Figure \ref{fig:densities}, Appendix \ref{app:paramSetting}, along with the corresponding parameter settings.
-These densities are selected to introduce a variety of challenges in density estimation, reflecting different modality patterns and varying interactions between modes and components.
+\paragraph{Synthetic data.} To empirically evaluate the finite-sample performance of our approach, we generate $n$ i.i.d. samples from univariate Gaussian mixture densities used in \citet{Casa2020EJS}.
+The corresponding density functions and the associated parameter settings are summarized in Table~\ref{tab:tabSimulationSetting}.
+These densities pose challenges in density estimation, reflecting different modality patterns and interactions between modes and components.
 We consider sample sizes $ n = 100, 250, 1000$ and $\alpha = 0.01, 0.05, 0.1$.
-For the reasons outlined at the end of Section \ref{sec:Confid_Set}, we consider the correction factor $\delta_n(\hat{k}, k) = 2\{ \tilde p_{k} - \tilde p_{\hat k} \}$ corresponding to a difference in the TIC penalty, while the reference order $\hat{k}$ is selected based on the BIC.
+Results are based on the correction $\delta_n(\hat{k}, k) = p_{k} - p_{\hat k}$, with reference order $\hat{k}$ selected via BIC.

-In Table \ref{tab:results}, we present the Monte Carlo estimates of the MSCS coverage probabilities, the corresponding MSCS sizes, and the percentage of simulations where the BIC correctly selects $\hat{k}$ being equal to $k_0$.
+In Table \ref{tab:results}, we report Monte Carlo estimates of the MSCS coverage probabilities, the corresponding MSCS sizes, and the probability that the BIC order $\hat k$ coincides with the true order $k_0$.
 These results align with our theoretical expectations, showing that coverage probability approaches or exceeds the nominal level $1-\alpha$ as $n$ increases across all scenarios.
-However, different densities exhibit distinct behaviors: while Densities 1 and 4 achieve reasonable coverage even for $n = 100$, Densities 2 and 3 are more challenging.
+However, different densities exhibit distinct behaviors: while Densities 1 and 4 achieve reasonable coverage even at $n = 100$, Densities 2 and 3 are more challenging.